• Taif Aljebory

 FunFacts

-• I love 3D printing!
-I own my own 3D printer and design various things from household items to tools and models.
+• I enjoy 3D printing and design various things from household items to tools and models.

-• I once met the owner of Manchester City FC (Sheikh Mansour).
+• I met the owner of Manchester City FC (I don't support them).

 Fundamental Fluid Dynamics of Gas Turbine Brush Seals